Adesina08/fbm-insight-hub/README.md

 The dashboard now reads live data from a Google Sheet.
 Each row is treated like a survey submission, so the analytics continue to work without code changes.
 To enable the integration:

 1. Copy `.env.example` to `.env` and populate the following **server-side** variables (no `VITE_` prefix):
-   - `GOOGLE_SERVICE_ACCOUNT` – the entire JSON credentials document for a service account with access to the sheet.
+   - `GOOGLE_SHEETS_API_KEY` – an API key with access to the Google Sheets API.
    - `GOOGLE_SHEETS_ID` – the spreadsheet ID (the segment between `/d/` and `/edit` in the sheet URL).
    - `GOOGLE_SHEETS_DATA_RANGE` – the A1 range that covers the header row and all submission rows (for example, `Form Responses!A:Z`).
    - (Optional) override the frontend field mappings (`VITE_SHEETS_FIELD_*`) if the column names in the sheet differ from the default question names used in the analytics module.
-2. Share the sheet with the service account email so it can read values.
+2. Ensure the API key can read the target sheet (public sheets work out of the box; otherwise allow the key through the Google Cloud console).
 3. Redeploy or restart `npm run dev` so the environment variables are picked up.
 The `/api/sheets-data` endpoint now streams rows from Google Sheets, and `/api/sheets-metadata` exposes sheet metadata for the UI card.

 If the sheet cannot be reached, the UI surfaces descriptive error messages with retry actions.